DavideNardone/Mobile-Weather-App/README.md

 # CCMMMA WEATHER APP

-CMMMA WEATHER APP (Centro Campano per il Monitoraggio e la Modellistica Marina e Atmosferica) is a cross-platform mobile application for the displaying of atmospheric and marine forecast.
+CMMMA WEATHER APP (Centro Campano per il Monitoraggio e la Modellistica Marina e Atmosferica) is a cross-platform mobile application for the displaying of atmospheric and marine forecasts.
-It's been developed using the well known Framework Ionic.
+It's been developed using the well known Framework *Ionic*.
 It exploits the RESTful Web Service (API) of the University of Naples, Parthenope.

 # DOWNLOAD AND BUILD